AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

    ![Switch to the shared account](./assets/shared-switch.png){width="600" zoomable="yes"}

    The shared account displays a welcome message and contact information.
-The left panel includes only the items that you have permission to use.
+The left navigation panel includes only the items that you have permission to use.

-1. To connect the shared account to the Help Center, click **[!UICONTROL Support]** in the left panel of the shared account.
+1. To connect the shared account to the Help Center, click **[!UICONTROL Support]** in the left navigation panel of the shared account.

    ![Support](./assets/shared-support.png){width="600" zoomable="yes"}